lamplis/Jetson-AGX-Orin-Developer-Kit-Setup/README.md

 ## Run your WSL Linux distribution.

 1. Connect the Jetson device to a USB port on your Windows machine.
-2. Boot the Jetson device into Recovery mode.
+2. Boot the Jetson device into Recovery mode : press and maintain the mid button, the press and maintain 2s the reset button on the rigth and release both buttons at the same time
 3. Attach the USB BUS ID of the Jetson device to the WSL distribution.

 ### Identify the Jetson Device